It’s the worst feeling.

 Once you have a series of emails already written and scheduled to go out upon cancellation you can take the emotion out of the process and go back to focusing on current members and leads.

-At UpLaunch, our reactivation framework — which is the communication we’ve created to stay connected with former members — starts off with an email every two weeks, then about once a month for the year after cancellation.
+At UpLaunch, our Reactivation Framework (which we're giving away, below) -- the communication we’ve created to stay connected with former members -- starts off with an email every two weeks, then about once a month for the year after cancellation.
 It’s a fine balance: you don’t want to annoy them, but you also want to keep the lines of communication open!

 Here are some ideas for emails to send to former clients.

 - Nutrition guide